MC4713/markdowns/AFL Kick Handball.md

 ----------

 ### **Classification Process**

-    -   This classifier is used to predict whether a `Kick`, 'handball' or `Other` event has taken place in Australian rules football.
+ This classifier is used to predict whether a `Kick`, 'handball' or `Other` event has taken place in Australian rules football.
 The features needed for each event are (`accBeforeKick`, `speed`, `spin`, 'gangTime').

 The raw data is scaled to have zero mean and unit variance and arranged in a NumPy array.
 It is first sent through the Kick other classifier whereupon a label is assigned to the event based on the probability denoted by logitstic regression.

-This is computed by comparing the new data location in feature space in comparison to some pre-trained decision boundaries.
+This is computed by comparing the  location of new data in feature space with respect to some pre-trained decision boundaries.
 If the probability of a kick occuring is less than 0.5, an 'other' label is applied, else it is labeled as a kick.
-For events labeled other,they are then parsed by the handball other classifier which performs the same process using a different feature space.
-Once this has concluded, an overall confidence value is associated to each event and label indicating
+For events labeled other, they are then parsed by the handball other classifier which performs the same process using a different feature space.
+Once this has concluded, an overall confidence value is associated to each event and label indicating the belief about the liklihood of a correct classification.
     -
 2.  **Handball vs Other**: